OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 There are a limited set of built-in icons available, but it is possible to upload custom icons for use in your tile configuration.
 The built-in icons are sourced from [icons8.com](https://icons8.com/icon/set/ios/ios) but you can use any icon you want.
 This provides a great way to customise your touch panel.

 ::: tip
+Custom icons
-Custom icons are **not persistent** and have to be (re)loaded after restart and before they can be used in any configuration.
+- are **not persistent** and have to be (re)loaded after restart.
+- are referenced by their name.
+- name CAN NOT begin with and underscore '_' (reserved).
+- are shown after they are loaded (before or after configured).
+- reloading an existing image with new content will update all tiles.
 :::

 [comment]: <> (START of JSON Example)